It's Rush Limbaugh and the most listened to radio talk show in America by far.

 They do not want a Rudy Giuliani, for example, or a Fred Thompson or a Mitt Romney in the White House.

-They don't want a tough, no nonsense leader and man in the White House.
+They don't want a tough, no-nonsense leader and man in the White House.

-They prefer a Democrat, such as their hatred for George W. Bush.
+Such is their hatred for George W. Bush.

 So the world media has got to save the Democrat Party.